Joseph L. Mankiewicz: 1934–1942: MGM

-MGM general manager Eddie Mannix then handed Lang the Mob Rule treatment, with the subsequent drafts written by Bartlett Cormack.
-During filming, Lang had an adversarial relationship with the cast and crew, in which Mankiewicz reflected on years later, calling Lang a "a strange man" and a "terrible tyrant on the set."
-Released in June 1936, Fury was acclaimed by several film publications and was a box office success, catapulting Mankiewicz with his first major hit as a producer.
+MGM general manager Eddie Mannix handed Fritz Lang the Mob Rule treatment, with the subsequent drafts written by Bartlett Cormack.
+During filming, Lang had an adversarial relationship with the cast and crew.
+Mankiewicz reflected years later by calling Lang a "a strange man" and a "terrible tyrant on the set."
+Released in June 1936, Fury was acclaimed by several film critics and was a box office success, catapulting Mankiewicz with his first major hit as a producer.

 Mankewicz reteamed with Crawford on the 1936 film The Gorgeous Hussy—her first costume drama film—as an innkeeper's daughter, with Robert Taylor, Franchot Tone, Melvyn Douglas and James Stewart as potential tutors.
 Their collaboration continued with Love on the Run (1936), a romantic comedy with two newspaper men, Clark Gable and Franchot Tone vying for Crawford.
 Retroactively seen as a pale imitation of It Happened One Night (1934, which also starred Gable), it was a box office success.
 Crawford next starred in The Bride Wore Red (1937), directed by Dorothy Arzner.

 Beginning with Mannequin (1937), Mankiewicz collaborated with director Frank Borzage in a story about a Delancey Street working-class girl torn between her chiseler husband (Alan Curtis) and a shipping magnate (Spencer Tracy).
 Their follow-up film, Three Comrades (1938), with Margaret Sullavan and Robert Taylor, began F. Scott Fitzgerald writing the initial script.
-However, Sullavan complained to Mankiewicz that her passages were unspeakable, which led to Mankiewicz and other screenwriters redrafting Fitzgerald's dialogue.
+However, Sullavan complained to Mankiewicz that her dialogue was unspeakable, which caused Mankiewicz and other screenwriters to rewrite Fitzgerald's dialogue.
 Mankiewicz later joked, "If I go down at all in literary history, in a footnote, it will be as the swine who rewrote F. Scott Fitzgerald."
 Borzage's next film The Shining Hour (1938), starring Crawford, Sullavan and Melvyn Douglas, was well received by critics but was a box-office flop.

 Mankiewicz produced A Christmas Carol (1938).
 At least four film versions had already existed before Lionel Barrymore, who had played Ebenezer Scrooge on the radio, prompted MGM to have his filmed version.
-However, Barrymore broke his hip after tripping over a cable while filming Saratoga (1937).
+However, Barrymore broke his hip after he tripped over a cable while filming Saratoga (1937).
 Mankiewicz offered to delay filming for a year, but Barrymore insisted the production continue.
 Mankiewicz selected Reginald Owen as Scrooge, who had been hired to portray Jacob Marley.
-Production was completed in November 1938 and the film was screened as a holiday attraction at the Radio City Music Hall.
-A review in Variety wrote the film wielded "superb acting, inspired direction and top production values into an intensively interesting exposition of the Dickens story."
+Production was completed in November 1938 and the film was screened as the Christmas attraction at the Radio City Music Hall.
+Variety wrote the film wielded "superb acting, inspired direction and top production values into an intensively interesting exposition of the Dickens story."
 Since its release, A Christmas Carol has become a perennial television favorite.